 “I’m afraid I have bad news….”
 It was my mom calling.
 My initial response was to tell her I didn’t want to hear it.
 A deep fear of what she was about to say sent me straight into denial, which is an unhealthy coping mechanism.
-Overcoming a spirit of fear in our lives is possible when we understand its causes, recognize its presence, and learn positive ways to overcome fear as a Christian.
+Overcoming the spirit of fear in our lives is possible when we understand its causes, recognize its presence, and learn the keys to overcome fear as a Christian.

 Spiritual Stronghold of Fear